 Certifications and Degrees

-Employees who count Welding among their skills enjoy higher pay; the median for this group is around $23.49 per hour.
-A skill that is commonly seen around here is Machine Operation; slightly more than a fifth deem it necessary for work.
-Three more common skills are Customer Service, Equipment Maintenance, and Data Entry.
+Employees who count Welding among their skills enjoy higher pay; the median for this group is $23.49 per hour.
+Machine Operation also popped up often in the survey as an important skill; slightly more than a fifth of employees surveyed report using it at work.
+Customer Service, Equipment Maintenance, and Data Entry are also desirable skills.

 Benefits and Perks